Wilson Pre-Selector Gearbox

 However Vauxhall’s new owners General Motors shelved the Wilson design, as they wanted to promote their own ‘synchromesh easy-change system.’

-Wilson contacted John Siddeley (Baron Lord Kenilworth – MD of Armstrong Siddeley) to help get his patents back.
+Wilson contacted John Siddeley (Lord Kenilworth – MD of Armstrong Siddeley) to help get his patents back.
 Siddeley was an astute businessman and could see the value of Wilson’s invention for his own cars and, after an out of court settlement with General Motors, the patents were restored to Wilson.
 At the London Motor Show in October 1928 car maker Armstrong Siddeley unveiled their new 12 hp six-cylinder model with a ‘pre-selective’ gearbox or ‘self-changing gear’, available as an option.

 Wilson and Siddeley (as joint managing directors) setup a new company, Improved Gears on 28 December 1928 and they granted licenses to Daimler, Riley and Talbot Lago to manufacture pre-selector or epicyclic gearboxes.
 Having been granted a licence, Daimler adopted and adapted the design and introduced them to their range of cars in 1930.